vlorc/gioc/README.md

 + Dependency
     + for target type dependency analysis, collection integration
     + converted to an Injector by an instance
-+ Injector
-    + and obtain the Instance padding based on the Dependency retrieval Provider
 + Container
     + provides Register and Provider, and the parent container makes up traversal
     + convert to read-only Provider